 by Rich Stratton, Assistant Director of Public Relations

-As the fine arts have become increasingly secular, many Christian universities have eliminated their theatre programs and relinquished the field to the prevailing culture, but Cedarville stands ready to redeem the stage for God and his glory.
+As the fine arts have become increasingly secular, many Christian universities have eliminated their theatre programs and relinquished the field to the prevailing culture, but Cedarville stands ready to redeem the stage for God and His glory.

 Stacey Stratton, assistant professor of theatre at Cedarville, believes the stage provides a unique opportunity for Christians to influence the culture for Christ.
 “Plays and musicals are dynamic experiences that change based on interpretation, rationale and motivation,” she said.
 “If theatre artists approach these foundational elements with a biblical worldview, a great majority of productions can reflect God’s redemptive truth.”